El Loco Libre

 We shall see as we continue to develop this theme in real time as it happens.

-Just now, in a stunning change in the situation, within the last 36 hours Angel and I had a very good and fruitful discussion of where we are, where we would like to be, and what needs to happen to get there.
+Just now, in a stunning change in the situation, within the last 36 hours Liz and I had a very good and fruitful discussion of where we are, where we would like to be, and what needs to happen to get there.
 Sounds simple enough; the lingering question is why not earlier and why now at almost the last minute?

 It appears we both finally realized what was at stake, that it was worth preserving and enhancing, and we each needed to move off of our heavily fortified positions and engage in fruitful discussions, to use yet another common phrase.